brunokoga/Montevideo/magicItems_dir/magicItemCreation.md

 All writing implements and materials used to scribe a scroll must be fresh and unused.
 A character must pay the full cost for scribing each spell scroll no matter how many times she previously has scribed the same spell.

 The creator must have prepared the spell to be scribed (or must know the spell, in the case of a sorcerer or bard) and must provide any material component or focus the spell requires.
 A material component is consumed when she begins writing, but a focus is not.
 (A focus used in scribing a scroll can be reused.)
 The act of writing triggers the prepared spell, making it unavailable for casting until the character has rested and regained spells.
-(That is, that spell slot is expended from the caster's currently prepared spells, just as if it had been cast.)
+(That is, that spell slot is expended from the caster's currently prepared spells, just as if it had been cast.

 Scribing a scroll requires 1 day per 1,000 gp of the base price.
 Although an individual scroll might contain more than one spell, each spell must be scribed as a separate effort, meaning that no more than 1 spell can be scribed in a day.

 **Item Creation Feat Required** : [Scribe Scroll](../feats#_scribe-scroll).

-**Skill Used in Creation** : [Spellcraft](../skills/spellcraft#_spellcraft), [Craft](../skills/craft#_craft) (calligraphy), or [Profession](../skills/profession#_profession) (scribe).
+**Skill Used in Creation** : [Spellcraft](../skill_dir/spellcraft#_spellcraft, [Craft](../skill_dir/craft#_craft) (calligraphy, or [Profession](../skill_dir/profession#_profession) (scribe).

 ## Creating Staves

 To create a magic staff, a character needs a supply of materials, the most obvious being a staff or the pieces of the staff to be assembled.

-The materials cost is subsumed in the cost of creation: 400 gp × the level of the highest-level spell × the level of the caster, plus 75% of the value of the next most costly ability (300 gp × the level of the spell × the level of the caster), plus 1/2 the value of any other abilities (200 gp × the level of the spell × the level of the caster).
+The materials cost is subsumed in the cost of creation: 400 gp × the level of the highest-level spell × the level of the caster, plus 75% of the value of the next most costly ability (300 gp × the level of the spell × the level of the caster, plus 1/2 the value of any other abilities (200 gp × the level of the spell × the level of the caster).
 Staves are always fully charged (10 charges) when created.

 If desired, a spell can be placed into the staff at less than the normal cost, but then activating that particular spell drains additional charges from the staff.
 Divide the cost of the spell by the number of charges it consumes to determine its final price.
 Note that this does not change the order in which the spells are priced (the highest level spell is still priced first, even if it requires more than one charge to activate).
 The caster level of all spells in a staff must be the same, and no staff can have a caster level of less than 8th, even if all the spells in the staff are low-level spells.